larammerce/docs/8.x/theme-development/helpers.md

     }
 ```

 This function considers an article and returns the related products.
-Articles and products connection method take parts with an object name `tags`.
+The articles and products connection method is via an object named `tags`.

 **Note:** This is completely different from Seo tags.

 ----